 Douglas S. Ellenoff, a member of the Firm since its founding in 1992, is a corporate and securities attorney with a specialty in business transactions and corporate financings.
 Mr. Ellenoff has represented public companies in connection with their initial public offerings, secondary public offerings, regulatory compliance as well as general corporate governance matters.
 During his career, he has represented numerous broker-dealers, venture capital investor groups and many corporations involved in the capital formation process.

-In the last several years, he has been involved at various stages in numerous registered public offerings, including more than 100 financings and, with other members of his firm, over 500 private placements into public companies (see PIPEs and Venture Capital), representing either the issuers of those securities or the registered broker-dealers acting as placement agent.
+In the last several years, he has been involved at various stages in numerous registered public offerings, including more than 100 financings and, with other members of his firm, over hundreds of private placements into public companies (see PIPEs and Venture Capital), representing either the issuers of those securities or the registered broker-dealers acting as placement agent.
 Along with other members of his Firm, Mr. Ellenoff has been involved at various stages with over 80 registered blind pool offerings (commonly referred to as "SPACs"; 30 of which have consummated their IPO's raising nearly $2.0 billion).
 In addition to our IPO experience with SPACs, he has been involved with more than 23 SPAC M&A assignments.
 The Firm represents nearly 60 public companies with respect to their ongoing 34 Act reporting responsibilities and general corporate matters.
 He also provides counsel with regard to their respective ongoing (SEC, AMEX and NASD) regulatory compliance.

 Mr. Ellenoff and the rest of the corporate department distinguish themselves from many other transactional lawyers on the basis of their ability to be part of the establishment of new securities programs, like PIPEs, SPACs, Registered Directs and Reverse Mergers, where the Firm's professionals have played leadership roles within each of those industries, assisting in the creation, formation and strategies relating to those financings, as well as working closely with the regulatory agencies; including the SEC and FINRA; and the listing exchanges - AMEX and NASDAQ.
 "Mr. Ellenoff is routinely requested to be a panelist and presenter at investor conferences.